SnowballSimpson2/gtest1/README.md

 Running some git tests.
-Ignore this project.
+Please ignore this project.